Portuguese Army: Units and formations in the 1980s

 Traditionally the Portuguese Army maintained (until 2009) two distinct structures.
 A Base Structure of the Army (Estrutura Base do Exército (EBE)) included the depot units (regiments, centers and schools), which had responsibilities to train, arm and support troops, maintain military infrastructure and support the civilian population during emergencies.

 A Permanent Operational Force of the Army (Força Operacional Permanente do Exército) included the operational units of the Army.

-By the late 1980s, there were two brigades directly responsible to the Army Staff, the 1st Independent Mixed Brigade (established 11 May 1978) and the Special Forces Brigade (formed 3 July 1984, based upon the Commando Regiment), four mainland military regions two islands military zones.
+By the late 1980s, there were two brigades directly responsible to the Army Staff, the 1st Independent Mixed Brigade (established 11 May 1978) and the Special Forces Brigade (formed 3 July 1984, based upon the mechanised Commando Regiment), four military regions, and two overseas military zones.